ibpdas/data-strategy-impact-dashboard/README.md

 ## 4. Executive decision box

-**Executive Decision Box** in **ValueLine** dashboard translates insights from Levels 1, 2 and 3 into the specific actions leaders need to take.
+**ValueLine** dashboard's **Executive Decision Box** translates insights from Levels 1, 2 and 3 into the specific actions for leaders.

 It provides a focused view of: